any-docs/css/content/guides/values_and_units/using_math_functions/index.md

 ## `min()`: Finding the minimum value in a set

 There are cases where we don't want the value of a CSS property to exceed a certain number.
 Say, for example, we want the width of our content container to be the smaller of "the full width of our screen" and "500 pixels."
-In those cases, we can use the CSS math function {{cssxref("min()")}}.
+In those cases, we can use the CSS math function `min()`.

 The `min()` math function takes a set of comma-separated values as arguments and returns the smallest of those values, e.g.: